caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    **TitleY**
       QString: Title of the Y-axis
    **channels_1, channels_2, channels_3, channels_4, channels_5, channels_6**
-      QString: these strings represents the control system process variables; each channelpair is composed of two channels separated by a semicolumn.
+      QString: these strings represent the control system process variables; each channelpair is composed of two channels separated by a semicolon.
-      When specifying only one channel, you will have to put a semicolumn in fron or at the end of the string in order to specify x or y, you will find in the table below how the cartesian plot behaves in case of array or scalars or when only one channel is specified.
+      When specifying only one channel, you will have to put a semicolon in fron or at the end of the string in order to specify x or y.
+In the table below you will find how the cartesian plot behaves in case of array or scalars or when only one channel is specified.
    **Style_1, Style_2, Style_3, Style_4, Style_5, Style_6:**
       ========= ============================================================
-      NoCurve   no curve, only symbols will be drawn when they are specified Lines     normal curve drawn with lines
+      NoCurve   no curve, symbols will only be drawn if they are specified Lines     normal curve drawn with lines
-      Sticks    curve draw with sticks from the x base Steps     curve drawn with steps
+      Sticks    curve drawn with sticks from the x base Steps     curve drawn with steps
-      Dots      curve only dots are drawn
+      Dots      curve with only dots drawn
       FillUnder curve will be filled from the x base ThinLines curve draw with thin lines
       HorSticks curve drawn with sticks from the y base